Penecruz/VAICOMPRO-Community/README.md

 - Added MB-339 (WIP- it is detected but not complete)
 - Added KA-50 Black Shark 3
 - Added Interactive Kneeboard now gets disabled when slider is in the DM/OFF position
+- Added the option to use other than system language via the VoiceAttack settings page
 - Fixed error in Export script
 - Fixed the issue with too many modules causing undesired behaviour
 - Improved detection method of DCS installations (custom path overide)